intel/vscode-quantum-sdk/README.md

 > Note: See `README-Dev.md` for development instructions

 ## Generate Circuit Board
-Navigate to a valid `.iqsdk.json` file that represents a quantum circuit board (Either test files or the output of the compiler).
+Navigate to a valid `json` file that represents a quantum circuit board (Either test files or the output of the compiler).
 Then press the |0⟩ button on the right side of the tab bar.
 This will display a [Webview](https://code.visualstudio.com/api/extension-guides/webview) containing the circuit board.

 ![usageExample.png](./assets/documentation/usageExample.png)